otifsolutions/curl-handler/README.md

     `domToArray($node): mixed`

-If you are using `phpStorm IDE` then you don't have to check method signatures everytime, just go to the method, click it, then do `CTRL + Q` on it, everything that belongs to this method, will be shown.
+If you are using `phpStorm IDE` then you don't have to check method signatures every time, just go to the method, click it, then do `CTRL + Q` on it, everything that belongs to this method, will be shown.

 __Get request for API call__